Step 2: Attend Loving Houston’s Orientation and Pre-Service Training Classes

 Step 5: Create a Life Book

-Loving Houston Adoption Agency requires each of our families to complete a “Life Book” of your family.
+Loving Houston Foster and Adoption Ministries requires each of our families to complete a “Life Book” of your family.
 These books will be presented to birth parents considering adoption and will give them a chance to get to know you and your family.
 More information about the contents of these books will be provided at Orientation.

 Step 6: Maintain Your License